-Transfers - During the years ended December 31, 2011 and 2010, the Plan recorded transfers from and to other of the Company's benefit plans totaling \$12,557 and \$(17,113), respectively, related to certain employee job classification changes.
+Transfers - During the years ended December 31, 2012 and 2011, the Plan recorded transfers to and from other of the Company's benefit plans totaling \$29,993 and \$12,557, respectively, related to certain employee job classification changes.

 Contributions and Vesting - The Plan allows eligible employees to elect to have from 1% to 50% (sales personnel are subject to a 6% maximum) of their basic pretax pay contributed to the Plan.
-Employee contributions are by law subject to a maximum of \$16,500 in calendar year 2011 and 2010, respectively.
+Employee contributions are by law subject to a maximum of \$17,000 in calendar year 2012 and \$16,500 in calendar year 2011, respectively.
 The Company contributes a matching amount equal to 25% of the first 4% of pay the employee contributes.
 Participant contributions and Company matching contributions are 100% vested.
 In addition, the Company contributes 4% of pay up to the social security limit and 6% of pay in excess of this limit on a monthly basis.
 The Company, at its option, may also contribute additional amounts to be allocated among all participants based on the participants' pay.
-There were no discretionary contributions made during the years ended December 31, 2011 and 2010.
+There were no discretionary contributions made during the years ended December 31, 2012 and 2011.
 The Company's additional contributions and the discretionary contributions vest over six years (20% after two years, 40% after three years, 60% after four years, 80% after five years, and 100% after six years).
-Employees age 50 or older, or turning 50 during the Plan year, may make additional pre-tax (catch-up) contributions in excess of the Plan limit or statutory limit (not to exceed \$5,500 in 2011).
+Employees age 50 or older, or turning 50 during the Plan year, may make additional pre-tax (catch-up) contributions in excess of the Plan limit or statutory limit (not to exceed \$5,500 in 2012).
 Forfeited balances of terminated participants may first be applied to pay expenses, which would otherwise be paid by the Company.
 Forfeitures not used to pay expenses shall be applied to reduce future company contributions.
-In 2011 and 2010, forfeitures totaled \$9,600 and \$14,057, respectively.
+In 2012 and 2011, forfeitures totaled \$15,075 and \$9,600, respectively.